Words are everything in fundraising. Your success is found in the strength of your nonprofit storytelling.

 It shows donors that their actions are making a difference.
 They need to know that goals are being met and lives are being improved.
 The emotional satisfaction can keep them motivated and prevent burnout.
 It may inspire them to donate more and get more involved with your cause.

 It gives dignity and context to the beneficiaries and connects their lives to the donors.
 Telling stories prevents your beneficiaries from being just another statistic.
 It gives them depth and authenticity.
-It allows them to have a voice in your foundation just as staff, donors, and volunteers have a voice.
+It allows them to have a voice in your message.
 It reminds everyone involved that you are helping living, breathing people.

 Nonprofit storytelling is so important to your fundraising that you need to spend the time to practice and get it right.